Daniel Maddy-Weitzman

-Daniel Maddy-Weitzman (born 14 November 1986, in Tel Aviv, Israel) is an Israeli baseball player who is one of the few Israeli-born players to play at the NCAA level.
+Daniel Maddy-Weitzman (born 14 November 1986, in Tel Aviv, Israel) is an Israeli baseball player.
+He is among the few players who were born in Israel and played at the NCAA level.

 Playing career

 College

 Maddy-Weitzman graduated from Haverford College in Pennsylvania in 2012, where he played on the varsity D3 baseball team for 4 years.

 Israel Baseball League

-Maddy-Weitzman started his career with the Ra'anana Express and is a product of the Israel Association of Baseball farm system.
+Maddy-Weitzman began his career with the Ra'anana Express and is a product of the Israel Association of Baseball farm system.
 He played for the Ra'anana Express in the 2007 Israel Baseball League season as a pitcher and outfielder, and threw a 7 inning CG win against Netanya Tigers to end the regular season.

 Minor League Baseball

 During the 2015 season, Maddy-Weitzman played for the Downtown Bulls in the New York City Metro Baseball League and batted .304 with 21 RBIs and 22 SB in 19 games.
 Maddy-Weitzman was chosen to the all-star game.